 An understanding of likely future climate is critical to river basin planning and management in South Asia.
 This is vital as climate change will impact water and related sectors.

-We are working with Pakistan to implement Australian water resource management technologies and build local capacity in integrated water resource management and impact assessment.
+We worked with Pakistan government agencies to implement Australian water resource management technologies, and built local capacity in integrated water resources management and impact assessment.
 This work supported a more productive and water secure Pakistan.

 Researchers and policy makers from Bangladesh and Australia are working to understand the sustainable level of water use, particularly groundwater use, for irrigation in the northwest region of Bangladesh.

 Working together, the Nepal and Australian governments built capacity in strategic river basin planning through the Kamala River Basin Initiative in the south-east of Nepal.
 Knowledge, tools and experience from this project can be used in basin planning across Nepal.

 The governments of Afghanistan and Australia developed a strategic pathway (roadmap) for implementation of a water information system based on extensive review of relevant policies, plans and reports, and technical consultation.